 I mentioned above but it is absolutely critical if you want to get new business.
 Don’t forget to quote from your best reviews in all your promotional materials and across your web presence.

 Offer Card Payments

-You may prefer to take cash because you are concerned about the transaction fees on card payments and being locked into monthly fees.
+You may prefer to take cash because you are concerned about the transaction fees on card payments.
 However, cash can be costly in terms of lost customers and wasted time.
 Even more important now are hygiene concerns around handling cash.
 Modern card payment solutions enable you to take payments anywhere without any fixed monthly costs.

 Look for Government Loans

 The UK government has help for small businesses in terms of grants and banks have loan opportunities.
-Even if your business is doing OK, take that cheap loan or grant opportunity and use it on a rainy day when sales suddenly dries up or you need to buy new equipment.
+Even if your business is doing OK, take that cheap loan or grant opportunity.
+You can use it on a rainy day when sales suddenly dries up or you need to buy new equipment.

 Become More Efficient

-There are a host of free software applications out there that can help you save hundreds of hours through better management of your time, accounts, and payments.
-They can help with templates for quotations and invoicing as well providing you with notifications to ensure you are on time.
+There are a host of free software applications out there that can save you hundreds of hours through better management of your time, accounts, and payments.
+They offer templates for quotations and invoicing as well providing you with auto notifications.
 Look for solutions that enable you to sync information between them all to make things even more efficient.

 Manage Cash Flow